 BENRIACH DISTILLERY – Writing about booze is a gig that pays twice – in freebies and cash – but the hard stuff can be a ruinous thing to put words to.
 It can visit infirmities on its scribes that are more disabling than the shakes and slurred speech

-PANTI BLISS, QUEEN MAEVE AND ME – Drag performer Rory O’Neill became a household name in Ireland when, as his alter ego Panti Bliss, he led the campaign to legalise same-sex marriage there.
+PANTI BLISS, QUEEN MEDB AND ME – Drag performer Rory O’Neill became a household name in Ireland when, as his alter ego Panti Bliss, he led the campaign to legalise same-sex marriage there.
 Together, they became the symbol of a forward-looking nation almost overnight

 HORSE-TREKKING WITH THE SVANS IN THE UPPER SVANETI – “Stop trying to lead him.
 I don’t care if you’ve ridden before.
 He knows the way – you don’t.
 If you think you know better, why don’t you carry him?”